 What is the Difference Between Ramen and Pho?

 Pho is a Vietnamese beef and rice noodle soup dish normally made with thinly sliced beef, a light yet flavorful broth, and topped with bean sprouts and herbs such as cilantro.

-It is said to have originated from Hanoi.
+It is said to have originated in Hanoi.

 Pronounced as “fuh,” pho’s roots derive from French influences, namely ‘pot-au-feau,’ a type of French beef stew consisting of boiled beef and vegetables, found while the country was under French rule from 1887 to 1954.